Pixlox/2025Robot/README.md

 # 2025Robot
-This is the repo for our robot's code for the 2025 robotics club competition.
+Our team's robots' code for the 2025 CHS Robotics club competition.